Anomalous Higgs oscillations mediated by Berry curvature and quantum metric

 The Anderson-Higgs mechanism \cite{Anderson1963} and its associated Higgs mode are two of the most far-reaching concepts in the theory of superconductivity.
 It inspired the solution of the mass generation of the W-Z bosons in high energy physics \cite{Englert1964,Higgs1964,Guralnik1964}, which culminated in the discovery of the Higgs boson \cite{ATLAS2012,CMS2012}, six decades after its theoretical proposal.
 It is well studied in superfluid $^3$He, leading to the proposed existence of heavier Nambu-partner Higgs bosons in the Standard Model \cite{Volovik2014}.
 Except for 2H-NbSe$_2$ superconductor where the Higgs mode was found accidentally via its coupling to the charge density wave \cite{Sooryakumar1980,Sooryakumar1981,Littlewood1981,Littlewood1982}, the observation of the Higgs mode in superconductors proved to be challenging.
-There are two main reasons: first, the Higgs excitation is electrically neutral, with no linear coupling to the external electromagnetic field.
+There are two main reasons: first, the Higgs excitation is electrically neutral in the sense that there is no conventional linear coupling to the external electromagnetic field.
 Second, its excitation gap is in the terahertz (THz) range and reliable THz probes are only developed recently.
 Because of the rapid advance in THz technology, there are recent interests to study the Higgs mode in superconductors \cite{Matsunaga2014, Cea2016, Pepin2020, Shimano2020}.
-This leads to an emerging field of Higgs spectroscopy where the Higgs mode is used to probe superconductor properties such as the pairing symmetry, the existence of other collective modes, and the pre-formation of Cooper pairs above $T_c$ \cite{Chu2020}.
+This leads to an emerging field of Higgs spectroscopy where the Higgs mode is used to probe superconductor properties such as the pairing symmetry, the existence of other collective modes, and the pre-formation of Cooper pairs above the critical temperature in cuprates \cite{Chu2020}.